 GETTING STARTED

 Whenever you're ready, we can begin by having a quiet conversation about your vision for a memorial ring.
-Please drop me a note at nicola@memorialrings.ca
+Please drop me a note at nicola@memorialrings.ca or nikolafinch@outlook.com

 I like email.
 It feels almost old fashioned in this day and age, and it allows you and I to have a thoughtful, unhurried conversation.
 I'd love to know a bit about you and the person or pet you're remembering, and I'll share some initial information with you about how the ashes are collected and shipped, information about designing your ring, wood choices, price range and David's schedule.
+I'm always happy to have a face to face meeting on Zoom or Facetime, if you prefer a more immediate kind of conversation.

 We like to share photos of what's going on around the homestead, the changing seasons, the birds and the wildlife.
 Email works best for my image heavy emails. :) And we always love to see photos from your life as well.